 Research

-My current research involves the analysis of large-scale linked electronic healthcare data routinely collected in primary care practices across the UK, including the UK Clinical Practice Research Datalink, to understand the impact of androgen deprivation therapy on the risk of adverse cardiovascular outcomes among survivors of prostate cancer.
-I also collaborate on the African Breast Cancer-Disparities in Outcomes (ABC-DO) study to investigate longitudinal changes in health-related quality of life, functional quality of life, and symptom severity among women with breast cancer in sub-Saharan Africa.
+My current research involves analysing large-scale linked electronic healthcare data routinely collected from primary care practices across the UK, including the UK Clinical Practice Research Datalink (CPRD), to examine the impact of androgen deprivation therapy on the risk of adverse cardiovascular outcomes among prostate cancer survivors.
+I also collaborate on the African Breast Cancer-Disparities in Outcomes (ABC-DO) study to investigate longitudinal changes in health-related quality of life and symptomatology among women with breast cancer in sub-Saharan Africa.